HarshSharma0801/BidRush/README.md

 # BidRush

-BidRush is an Online Market Place where Users can register themselves ,  list items for sale, buy items from other users, and engage in real-time auctions for unique items , Transact Through Payment Gateway and make purchase .
+BidRush is an Online Market Place where Users can register themselves ,  list items for sale, buy items from other users, and engage in real-time auctions for unique items , Transact Through Payment Gateway and make purchase of items .

 ## Video